stride3d/stride-website/posts/2023-12-31-foss-engines-overview.md

 ### Bevy
 * Written in Rust, Supported Languages: Rust
 * Platforms:
-    * Development (no Editor): Windows, Mac, Linux
+    * Development (Code Only): Windows, Mac, Linux
-    * Target: Windows, Linux, Mac, iOS, WASM
+    * Target: Windows, Linux, Mac, Web, iOS, Android

 As the most popular Rust-based game engine, Bevy offers a rich code-only development environment (an editor is coming) capable of running on all major operating systems (Windows, Mac, and Linux).
 At the heart of Bevy’s vision for game development lies the Entity Component System (ECS) paradigm.
 While there are other resources available which can explain the benefits of ECS better, in a nutshell, ECS breaks down the code into three core pillars: entities, components, and systems.
 Entities are composed of components which can then interact with each other using systems.
 For example, the player character could be an entity with a health component which tracks the player character’s health bar.
 An enemy character could also use that component for the same purpose.
 ECS encourages modularity and reusability by enabling developers to create components applicable to distinct entities.
 While other game engines can approximate a similar system, Bevy makes this part of its core design ethos.